The Role of Sleep in Fitness Performance: Why Canadian Athletes Can’t Afford to Ignore Rest

 This matters a lot in Canada—especially for fighters, hockey players, runners, and CrossFit athletes.
 When you’re tired, you react slower, your punches are weaker, and your technique breaks down faster.
 This increases injury risk.

-Visual infographic representing ghrelin, leptin,
+Visual infographic representing ghrelin, leptin, and cortisol

 3. Sleep Controls Hunger, Fat Loss, and Hormones